Why do we need games for youth ministry?

 We believe church should be fun.
 Yes, we take God seriously–but we never take ourselves too seriously.
-We sing karaoke.
-We throw inflatable flamingo rafts into crowds.
-We eat gross things.
-We dance badly and don’t care who’s catching it on video.
-We always strive to create events where students have fun, laugh, and get out of their shells.
+We sing karaoke, throw inflatable flamingo rafts into crowds, and eat gross things.
+Ultimately, we strive to create events where students have fun, laugh, and get out of their shells.
 Games go a long way in cultivating this kind of culture.

 Here’s a free bundle of five games for youth ministry!